 A friend of mine turned 40 recently and for his birthday he wanted to fly into Basel, head to the Black Forest to watch some snowboarding cross, eat some Black Forest Gateau, and then watch FC Freiburg in a Bundesliga game.
 It made me think “Where can you be in 3 countries?”
 Could I do it in Basel?
 It turned out to be the perfect opportunity to walk from one country, into another, into another at Dreiländereck – the Germany, France and Switzerland tripoint.

-Dreiländereck (also spelt Dreilaendereck) is a tripoint just outside of Basel where France, Germany and Switzerland’s borders all meet.
+Dreiländereck (also spelt Dreilaendereck) is a tripoint just outside of Basel where Germany, France and Switzerland’s borders all meet.
 This tripoint is one of the only ones within a major city (Basel) and an iron pylon monument shaped like a rocket celebrates the fact … even though the actual tripoint is 150m NW of it in the middle of the River Rhine (the Dreiländereck scuplture is therefore 150m to the SE on Swiss soil).
 Ever the stickler for detail I wanted to walk across the two actual borders.
 I had my passport with me as I’d just arrived from the airport but never needed to show it once as everything’s open for you to walk “to and fro” as you please.

 In total from my starting point in France, across the bridge into Germany and then down into Switzerland it’s a 9 minute, 700m walk.
 From the French starting point to the actual Dreiländereck monument it’s a 32 minutes and 2.6km walk.

 To get to the Germany, France and Switzerland tripoint you will most likely arrive from Basel-Freiburg airport.
-Ask for a taxi outside to the ‘Passerelle des Trois Pays bridge’ (Dreiländereck bridge), or Huningen on the French side of the river, or just point on Google Maps on your phone like I did.
+Ask for a taxi outside to the ‘Passerelle des Trois Pays bridge’ (Dreiländereck bridge), or Huninge on the French side of the river, or just point on Google Maps on your phone like I did.
 The taxi cost from the airport was approximately €12.50 and was a 10 minutes drive.
 Exiting the airport from the French side “may” be cheaper unless both the French and Swiss sides share the same taxi rank?